A poem of you, too beautiful to hold,

 Let those sweet words remain on parchment brown

-Perchance to catch an eye yet knowledge blind,
+Perchance to catch an eye yet rondel blind,

 Or for my sight to simply scan anon